 For lunch, head back downtown to sample dishes that are as beautiful as they are delectable.
 Blue Sushi Sake Grill downtown has the largest maki selection in town and a dish called Cherry Bomb (bigeye tuna atop rice tempura) that must be tried to be believed.
 Wasabi Chi is another downtown sushi joint that is a local favorite thanks to their tuna wonton tacos and rolls like the Marilyn Monroll.

 Work off your lunch calories with a walk through the John and Mary Pappajohn Sculpture Park, one of Iowa's most popular selfie spots.
 Located in the heart of downtown Des Moines, the Pappajohn Sculpture Park is home to 31 pieces from internationally acclaimed artists spread out over 4.4 acres and is considered one of the most significant outdoor collections of sculptures in the United States.
 The Park is also part of the Greater Des Moines Art Route, connecting 87 pieces of public art throughout the community, including dozens of Instagram-worthy murals.

 To learn about the pieces you'll encounter along the Art Route, download the Greater Des Moines Public Arts Foundation's mobile app.
 The Foundation collaborates with artists and local entities to make Des Moines a world-class destination for public art.
 Be sure to check out pieces commissioned from diverse artists such as Monumental Journey and Shattering Silence.

-As you can see, we’ve got something for every taste, whether your prefer the Nomade or the Butter Cow...assuring that while taste is subjective, we’ll never go out of style.
-Find out more about what makes the Greater Des Moines art scene so unique here.
+As you can see, we’ve got something for every taste, whether you prefer the Nomade or the Butter Cow...assuring that while taste is subjective, we’ll never go out of style.
+See the video on what makes the Greater Des Moines art scene so unique.